juanbelin/Hit-The-Dns/README.md

 	-h --> Show help panel
 ```

+> [!IMPORTANT]
+> Do not forget adding the domain to the `/etc/hosts` file
+> `nano /etc/hosts` and add a new line which contains '10.10.2.1 domain.com'

 ## Hit-The-Dns with Dnsenum comparation
 Some tools such as dnsemun does not always find the subdomains even if they exist in the DNS because of the way it implements threads and filters.

 https://github.com/user-attachments/assets/f97bd939-7b29-42bb-829e-be0352a52af1

+> © 2025 juanbelin.
+All rights reserved.